 2. Consider cyber insurance

 To combat cybercrime repercussions, cyber insurance has become an effective solution.
-According to the Cybersecurity Special Report, more than half of middle market executives surveyed carry cyber insurance to mitigate risk.
-However, while the usage of cyber insurance is gaining momentum, many executives do not have a full understanding of their coverage.
-In fact, the survey reveals that 41% of the companies that carry policies are somewhat familiar or not at all familiar with their coverage levels.
+RSM’s cybersecurity report found that 65% of middle market organizations carry a cyber insurance policy to mitigate risk.
+However, while the usage of cyber insurance is gaining momentum, some executives do not have a full understanding of their coverage.
+In fact, the survey found that 35% of the companies that carry policies are somewhat familiar or not at all familiar with their coverage levels.
 Companies must understand their policies to ensure exposures are addressed.
 Periodic evaluation of the insurance policy is also needed to account for evolving risks.

 3. Train your people

-When we work with our RSM clients on their cybersecurity vulnerability, we frequently conduct penetration testing, which includes social engineering, to understand where immediate exposures might occur.
+When we work with clients on their cybersecurity vulnerability, we frequently conduct penetration testing, which includes social engineering, to understand where immediate exposures might occur.
 When we do this, the majority of the time we uncover weak passwords that are easy to crack.
-We also can show that social engineering efforts can be effective at tricking users into clicking on links.
+We also find that social engineering efforts can be effective at tricking users into clicking on links.
 Much of this careless user behavior can be addressed via improved user training and oversight where unacceptable practices are challenged and appropriate behaviors are incentivized.
-We’ve seen up to an 80% increase in the resilience of an organization when proper user training and management are put in place within a company.

 4. Move to the cloud